ag-informatics/ag-informatics-course/README.md

 **SUBMIT WORK & GET GRADES:** Use BRIGHTSPACE to submit all labs, quizzes, and projects.
 You can view all **submission deadlines**, view rubrics, and get your grades via Brightspace.

-**COURSE CHAT** [Join the Slack Channel](https://join.slack.com/t/learn-ag-informatics/shared_invite/zt-tnsofjro-QbFiz2j4k2C_1MbwxEZrQA).
-For quick, everyday discussion, use the course slack channel (#fall2023) to chat with the instructors and students.

-**COURSE DISCUSSION & FEEDBACK** We're going to try out the [Github discussion forum feature](https://github.com/ag-informatics/ag-informatics-course/discussions) for more public/open discussion regarding the course.
+**COURSE DISCUSSION** We'll be using the [Github discussion forum feature](https://github.com/ag-informatics/ag-informatics-course/discussions) for more public/open discussion regarding the course.
 This forum is specific to our course only, but will be publicly visible for past and future students.
 - General: For discussion on general topics related to ag informatics, sharing resources with the community, and other banter, use the [General](https://github.com/ag-informatics/ag-informatics-course/discussions/categories/general) forum section.
+Use also for quick, everyday questions about the course (where is X resource).
+Course announcements will be posted here too.
-- Q&A: Looking for a specific resource or help with a bug?
-Post in the [Q&A](https://github.com/ag-informatics/ag-informatics-course/discussions/categories/q-a) section.
+- Troubleshooting: Got a bug?
+Stuck on a lab assignment?
+Looking for a specific resource or help with a bug?
+Post in the [Troubleshooting](https://github.com/ag-informatics/ag-informatics-course/discussions/categories/troubleshooting) section.
 - Ideas: Have an idea for future improvements to the course?
 Post in the [Ideas](https://github.com/ag-informatics/ag-informatics-course/discussions/categories/ideas) section.
 - Show & Tell: Did something cool you'd like to share with us?
 Post in the [Show & Tell](https://github.com/ag-informatics/ag-informatics-course/discussions/categories/show-and-tell) section.

-**MEET for 1-1 SUPPORT** You can request office hour appointments, i.e., a consultation for support with the instructor, Ankita, and the TA, Steve.
+**MEET for 1-1 SUPPORT** You can request an appointment in lieu of office hours, i.e., a consultation for support with the instructor and TA.
+Put **[ASM 532 AGINF]** in the email "SUBJECT" for better indexing.
 - Want to meet for course support?
-Send us a **Slack direct message** for quick questions and to request meeting appointments.
+Email **Tam AND Ankita** to request meeting appointments.
 In case we can't meet in person, we will use Zoom for a video-call meeting.
-We will try to provide in-person appointments within 2 working days of your request.
-We aim to respond to slack messages in approx 1 working day and provide meetings within 2 working days.
+We aim to respond to email in approx. 1 working day and provide meetings within 2 working days.
 - Grades, personal matters, and long/complex communication?
 Use email, for grades, personal matters, and other matters influenced by [FERPA policies](https://slack.com/trust/compliance/ferpa-compliance).
 If in doubt, contact us via email/in-person.
-Put **[ASM 591 AGINF]** in the email "SUBJECT" for better indexing.
 Reserve use of email for long and/or complex communications.
-We aim to respond to emails in less than 3 working days.
+We aim to respond to these emails in less than 3 working days.

 # Course Structure & Schedule